Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

   eos_token: "<|eot_id|>"
 ```

-The configuration file is organized into several logical sections, each controlling different aspects of the training process.
+The configuration file is organized into several logical sections, each controlling different aspects of the fine tuning process.

 Let's now explore the configuration sections in more detail where necessary.

 > **Note:** The following sections are quite technical.
-If you're not interested in the configuration details, you can skip ahead to the [Training Process](#training-process) section.
+If you're not interested in the configuration details, you can skip ahead to the [Fine Tuning Process](#fine-tuning-process) section.
 {: .prompt-info }

 #### Base Model and Quantization